VarunSivamani/Version-3/Task-4/README.md

 - Update the train.py file to use tdqm and add logs for each step.
 Use batch size of 512.
 - Update the code, and also show accuracy, both in the logs as well as on the frontend.
 - Since the accuracy is in high 90s, show accuracy in such a way that we can see movements between 90-100% on the graph.

+# Working

+Refer to `HowTo.md` file on how to replicate the task in your local system.